sprince0118/Portfolio-SPrince/README.md

 **Orbital Mechanics Simulator** (29/03/2024): completed as part of my A Level in computer science, this project recieved full marks.
 Hosted on itch.io: https://orbitalmechanicssimulator.itch.io/simulation

+**Show Ranking/Analysis** (19/08/2024): program that allows users to see statistics of shows/films they have watched and compare their ranking (done in tiers from S-F), genre and related themes.

 **Rank Tree** (12/02/2025): system to rank items by user preference as efficiently as possible.
 It uses a self-balancing AVL tree that I had learned about as part of my Artificial Intelligence module to ensure the user made the least number of comparisons between a new item and an item in the tree to place it.